 Professor Hoffman is an accomplished scholar in the services marketing area.
-His research and teaching scholarship has expanded into the co-authorship of three textbooks including Services Marketing: Concepts, Strategies & Cases (4e) published by Cengage.
-Professor Hoffman served as editor of Marketing Education Review from 2010-2012.
-Doug has been the recipient of 16 teaching awards at the college, university and national discipline levels including the prestigious Board of Governors Excellence in Undergraduate Teaching Award.
-Doug was named a University Distinguished Teaching Scholar in 2007—a designation that is held by 12 faculty at Colorado State University.
+His research and teaching scholarship has expanded into the co-authorship of three textbooks including Services Marketing: Concepts, Strategies & Cases (5e) published by Cengage.
+He has been the recipient of numerous teaching awards at the college, university and national discipline levels including the prestigious CSU Board of Governors Excellence in Undergraduate Teaching Award.
+Doug was designated a University Distinguished Teaching Scholar in 2007—a designation that is held by 12 faculty at Colorado State University.

 Dr. Hoffman is the founder of Colorado State University’s Master Teacher Initiative (MTI).
 The primary focus of the MTI is to enhance the quality of teaching and the visibility of the teaching mission across Colorado State University.

-The Master Teacher Initiative has been adopted by all nine colleges on campus and has been singled out by The Association to Advance Collegiate Schools of Business (AACSB), the lead international accreditation body, as a benchmark program for other universities to follow.
+Professor Hoffman’s teaching interest include Marketing Management, Principles of Marketing, Retail Management, and Services Marketing.
 Doug's current research and consulting activities are primarily in the areas of sales/service interface, customer service/satisfaction, service failure and recovery, and services marketing education.